More Info About the

 - SB 1 (Murray, Chapter 132, Statutes of 2006), establishes in statute the California Solar Initiative, a $3.35 billion rebate program for the installation of photovoltaic projects.
 The Emerging Renewables Program will be responsible for encouraging solar installations in the residential new construction market.

 - SB 107 (Simitian, Chapter 464, Statutes of 2006), accelerates California's Renewables Portfolio Standard target by requiring retail sellers of electricity to increase renewable energy purchases by at least 1 percent per year with a target of 20 percent renewables by 2010.

 - SB 1250, (Perata, Chapter 512, Statutes of 2006), authorizes the Energy Commission to use funds collected from January 1, 2007, through January 1, 2012, for the continued administration and support of the Renewable Energy Program.

-For assistance regarding the Emerging Renewable Program, please contact:
+For assistance regarding the Renewable Energy Program areas, please contact:

 Toll Free - 844-217-4925

 - Renewable Energy Home

 - Electric Program Investment Charge

 - Existing Renewable Facilities Program

 - New Renewable Resources Account